Areola Tattoo & Neutralization in Vancouver

 are emotionally and physically ready for a restorative procedure

-All treatments require fully healed skin and medical clearance when applicable
+All treatments require fully healed skin and medical clearance when applicable.
+A consultation is required to assess skin condition, healing stage, treatment suitability, and realistic expectations.

 Who This Treatment Is Not Suitable For